Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/use-built-in-shader-methods-shadows.md

 ## Example

-The following URP shader draws simple shadows onto a surface.
+This code example is a simplified example of drawing shadows onto a surface.
+It might not work correctly with more than one [shadow cascade](../shadow-cascades).

 To generate shadows, make sure there are objects in your scene that have a `ShadowCaster` shader pass, for example objects that use the `Universal Render Pipeline/Lit` shader.

 ```hlsl
 Shader "Custom/SimpleShadows"